aplteam/Tatin/docs/PackageConfiguration.md

 ## Overview

-Every package has a configuration file: that's one of the things that actually make it a package.
+Every package has a configuration file: that's one of the things that make it a package.
 It defines all that is required in order to consume the package, and to announce its existence to the world.

 This is an example:

 ```
 {
-  alias: "",
   api: "DotNetZip",
   date: "2020-05-16",
   description: "Zipping and unzipping with.NET Core on all major platforms",